francesco-crescimbeni/Interpolating-function-of-ringdown-starting-time/README.md

 6. Then, we perform an interpolation in the progenitor parameter space ([notebook 2](https://colab.research.google.com/github/francesco-crescimbeni/Interpolating-function-of-ringdown-starting-time/blob/main/t_start_eta_chip_chim_interpolant_frames.ipynb)).

 # Contact
-For any questions or issues, please contact francesco.crescimbeni@uniroma1.it.
+For any questions or issues, please contact francesco.crescimbeni@uniroma1.it and gregoriocarullo1618@gmail.com.